mist-projects/bluemist-ai/README.md

 Bluemist AI is a low code machine learning library written in Python to develop, evaluate and deploy automated ML pipleines.

 It acts as a wrapper service on top of sklearn, numpy, pandas, mlflow and FastAPI.

-Visualization are done pandas-profiling, sweetviz, dtale and autoviz.
+Visualization are created using pandas-profiling, sweetviz, dtale and autoviz.

 ## Features :
 - Native integration for data extraction with MySQL, PostgreSQL, MS SQL, Oracle, MariaDB, Amazon Aurora and Amazon S3